Challenges in Scientific Data Communication from Low-Mass Interstellar Probes: Introduction

-In some ways this challenge mirrors the extensively studied requirements for interplanetary communication within our solar system \citereftwo{795}{796}.
-The biggest differences include the severe limitations on the probe's available electrical power, processing, and transmit optics, as well as the much greater propagation loss, different sources of interfering background radiation, ground-based reception with many issues related to atmospheric turbulence and scattering and weather, and the expectation of multiple probe downlinks operating concurrently.
-If crippling limitations to data volume are to be avoided, careful attention must be paid to rendering the communication link as energy efficient as possible, to aggressive compression of the data, and to the use of receive optics with much greater aperture size than has been achieved previously.
-If optics is shared between DE and communication, this introduces additional design challenges.

-We develop a framework for the design of an optical downlink with its numerous building blocks, and develop a preliminary design approach within that framework.
-The emphasis is on a holistic treatment of the design with coordination and interoperation of the constituent elements.
-The primary goal is to identify the ``points of pain'' where feasibility is in doubt and invention and technology advances are needed.
-Rather than make definitive design choices, we stress and quantify the tradeoffs that will guide those choices.
-This helps guide and focus future research activities in support of such a mission.

-In this paper we simplify the downlink design by assuming that background radiation can be neglected.
-Rendering this assumption valid through choice of system parameters such as electrical power, optics, bandwidth, and data rate should be a design goal, since background radiation would otherwise be deleterious to performance metrics.
-One outcome is therefore to quantify the range of these parameters that fit this assumption.
-The background-free assumption desirably yields closed-form analytical results that permit simple and intuitive design exploration, and is thus valuable in arriving at a baseline design.

-It is also important to understand the ramifications of allowing material background radiation, which will permit greater design freedom in the choice of major system components and performance objectives.
-Dealing with background radiation forces a more cumbersome numerical approach, and will be pursued in a follow-on paper.
+We quantify the tradeoff between probe mass, speed and data rate, with the goal of minimizing the data latency, defined as the time from probe launch to the completion of the data download.
+As the total data volume is increased, the probe mass and latency necessarily increase, and speed decreases.
+Later numerical results focus on the lowest-mass "wafer scale" version.

 Today most interest in interstellar exploration by space probes resides in the astronomy and astrophysics communities, but some essential knowledge and experience lies with the communications sciences.
-With the goal of informing all these communities and uniting them around this challenge, we emphasize intuition and explanation.
+With the goal of informing all these communities and uniting them around this challenge, we are careful to define terminology and emphasize intuitive explanation rather than detailed derivation of theoretical results.